MGajendra001/shiftcare-challenge/README.md

 ### Known Limitations

-- File path is hardcoded to `clients.json`.
-Could be made configurable.
+- Network dependency: Requires internet access to fetch data.
 - Search is limited to the `full_name` field.
 - No pagination; all results are displayed.
 - Memory usage may be an issue with very large datasets.

 ### Future Improvements

-- **Configurable JSON File**: Allow specifying the file path via a command-line argument.
+- **Configurable Data Source**: Allow specifying a custom URL or local file via a command-line argument.
 - **Dynamic Search**: Extend search to other fields (e.g., `ruby app.rb search email hello@example.com`).
 - **REST API**: Extract logic into a library and serve via Sinatra/Rails (e.g., `GET /query?q=hello`).
 - **Scalability**: Use a database or stream JSON for large datasets.